syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ![](images/backButtonView.png)

-## Performaing an action while navigating to next level
+## Performing an action while navigating to next level

 In SfRadialMenu we can perform an action while navigating from one level to another level. `Navigating`  event will be fired when navigating from one level to another level and there is a another event called `Navigated` which will be triggered once the navigation is done.